Our use of cookies

 Leaving education or training

-All young people with SEN should be supported to make the transition to life beyond college, whether or not they have an EHC plan.
+All young people with SEN should be supported to make the transition to life beyond college, whether they have an EHC plan.
 As well as preparing them for adulthood generally, colleges should ensure that young people with SEN have the information they need to make the final steps in this transition.
 This includes information about local employers, further training, and where to go for further advice or support.

 For young people with EHC plans, where it is known that a young person will soon be completing their time in education and training, the annual review prior to ceasing the EHC plan should be used to agree the support and specific steps needed to help the young person to engage with the services and provision they will be accessing once they have left education, and the college should contribute to this review.